 The Academy Councillor with responsibility for SEND is appointed annually at the first full Academy Council meeting of the school year.
 (Approach Clerk to the Council for further details).

-Academy Councillors with specific oversight for the provision for students with Special Educational Needs for the academic year 2013 – 2014 are:
+The Academy Councillor with specific oversight for the provision for students with Special Educational Needs for the academic year 2016 – 2017 is Mr Stephen Harris.

 SEND Code of Practice 0 – 25, (July 2014)

 Lyndon School is currently undertaking a review of the Special Educational Needs Policy to meet the new requirements for SEND in line with the new SEND Code of Practice effective from 1 September 2014.
 To provide an improved, compliant policy we are committed to co-producing our policy with families, children and young people.